Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 13 Oktober 2024 11.28.43 UTC
+- WIB: Minggu, 13 Oktober 2024 12.25.35 UTC
-- WITA: Minggu, 13 Oktober 2024 12.28.43 UTC
+- WITA: Minggu, 13 Oktober 2024 13.25.35 UTC
-- WIT: Minggu, 13 Oktober 2024 13.28.43 UTC
+- WIT: Minggu, 13 Oktober 2024 14.25.35 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: attitude
+Kategori: nature